-The beautiful Catalina Scenic Byway travels 30 picturesque miles from Tucson all the way up to the small community of Summerhaven at the base of Mt Lemmon.
+The beautiful Catalina Scenic Byway travels 27 picturesque miles from Tucson all the way up to the small community of Summerhaven at the base of Mt Lemmon.
 Mt Lemmon is one of several Sky Islands, found in Arizona and New Mexico.
-Sky Islands are basically high altitude regions surrounded by lower altitude areas consisting of completely different ecosystems.
+A Sky Island is a high altitude area surrounded by lower altitude areas.
+Thus, the ecosystems are drastically different.
 Both the scenery and temperatures of Mt Lemmon vary drastically from the Sonoran Desert below.

 This drive is pretty exhilarating due to the drastic elevation and scenery changes, consisting of everything from cacti covered mountains at the start of the drive to dense forests of pines near the top where the elevation climbs near 6000 ft.
 There are numerous overlooks along the way where you can get out and explore more, take pics, picnic, etc.

 Tip: Plan for a picnic lunch to take in the gorgeous natural surroundings – there are many options, both on the drive up and at the base.
-If you prefer to let someone else do the cooking, the Iron Door restaurant is your best bet.
+If you prefer to let someone else do the cooking, the Iron Door restaurant is a nice choice.
 They serve delicious Quiche which you can enjoy from the lovely shady outdoor patio.

 3. Enjoy the trails at Sweetwater Preserve

 Sweetwater Preserve is another fantastic place to hike, and really convenient too as it is just a short drive from downtown.
-This preserve features 12 miles of interconnected trails, which you can combine for your preferred distance (start on the Saguaro Vista trail).
+This preserve features 15 miles of interconnected trails, which you can combine for your preferred distance (start on the Saguaro Vista trail).
 You will see all sorts of local fitness enthusiasts out on these trails, walking, jogging, biking, really anything to get out and about in nature for a bit.
-The best part of all is that the trails are all really well-marked, a rarity in this area.
+The best part of all is the great trail markings, a rarity in this area.

 Even though the preserve is located right in the city, the scenery is really fantastic and you will feel lost in nature as soon as you hit the trail.
-This place really never gets overly crowded so it maintains that peaceful, isolated desert vibe.
+There are never too many people around, and thus, it maintains that peaceful, isolated desert vibe.
 Spending a few hours at Sweetwater is a perfect way to spend a leisurely lazy morning enjoying the diverse plant life found in the Sonoran Desert.
 And best of all, it’s completely free to visit!

 Tip: Stop by nearby Mercado San Agustin for some tasty breakfast tacos and a delicious cup of local coffee.